What do you do for a living?

-It took me until about the middle of 2015 to fully embrace the idea that for Cardplayer Lifestyle to truly start thriving, I couldn’t limit content production to just myself.
+It took me until about the middle of 2015 to fully embrace the idea that for Cardplayer Lifestyle to truly start thriving and scaling up, I couldn’t limit content production to just myself.
 For all content other than my own, then, I wear the editor’s hat.

 Beyond reviewing all contributed articles for style, layout, mechanics, typos, etc., being this site’s editor means coordinating the production of said articles.
 Fielding topic pitches and commissioning pieces from our contributing writers means crafting a weekly/monthly publishing schedule to ensure the “content beast” always gets fed and that we can keep on regularly releasing new articles for your reading pleasure.